9 Creative Things To Do With Ashes

 Float Them In A Balloon

 The Florida-based Eternal Ascent Society promises to “send your loved one to the heavens” through the power of helium balloons.
 Following any memorial services, Eternal Ascent picks up the remains either from a family member or the funeral home.
 The ashes are then placed inside a large, helium-powered balloon and taken to a chosen release point.
-Once the balloon hits a height of about five miles, it will split and scatter the remains to the wind.
-Eternal Ascent films the entire flight and sends a video to the family.
+Once the balloon hits a height of about five miles, it splits and scatters the remains to the wind.
+If you want the ashes to go even higher, Mesoloft uses high altitude balloons to take them to the edge of space before releasing the cremains to the earth's winds.
+Both services provide a video to the family; Eternal Ascent's video is of the balloon launch, while Mesoloft films the entire flight including the release of the ashes.

 - Paying Final Bills, Dues, And Estate ExpensesIn order to settle the estate, all outstanding bills and dues that the...Read more

 - How To Express Sympathy: What To Say And What...We’ve compiled a list of things to say—and things to avoid saying—when...Read more

 - A Quick Overview Of Proper Funeral EtiquetteFunerals are emotionally complex, and knowing how to act can present a...Read more